Belgrade Arena: Name

 During its construction, the provisory name of the arena was "Hala Limes".
 Yet, when the construction of the arena was finished in 2004, it was given the official name Beogradska Arena (Belgrade Arena).
 In February 2007, Serbian basketball coach Božidar Maljković started an initiative to name the Arena after another renowned Serbian basketball coach, Aleksandar Nikolić.
-Maljković presented his initiative to the city officials and the president of Serbia Boris Tadić, but the name change hasn't been accepted.
+Maljković presented his initiative to the city officials and the president of Serbia Boris Tadić, but the name change has not been accepted.
 Instead, in 2016, another Belgrade sports hall, Pionir Hall was renamed Aleksandar Nikolić Hall.

 In June 2012, the arena officials signed a five-year agreement with Komercijalna banka to change the name to "Kombank Arena", and the name change became official in September 2012.

 During UEFA Futsal Euro 2016, which has been held in February 2016, the Arena has been renamed from Kombank Arena to Belgrade Arena, for sponsorship reasons.

 In October 2017, the arena was once again renamed, this time to Štark Arena, following the signing of a five-year sponsorship deal with Štark, a food manufacturing company.
+On 3 April 2024, the original arena name was restored.